tthtlc/myhux/_posts/2024-11-22-chasing_3gon_around_3gon.md

 ---
-title: "AI generated javascript: Triangle around triangle with chasing diagram"
+title: "Triangle around triangle with chasing diagram"
 tags:
-  - AI, chatbot, Mathematics, graphics
+  - graphics
 ---

 How to draw triangle around existing triangle.
 This method of drawing lines is called chasing diagram.
 The two adjacent edge of the pentagon are specified.